 Wallace Invitational for Scholarships in Engineering

-Friday, November 20, 2020 | Wichita State University
+Friday, November 20, 2020 | Virtual

 The Wallace Invitational for Scholarships in Engineering (WISE) is an exciting competition held each fall for high school seniors interested in studying engineering at Wichita State.
 Ten $28,500 Wallace Scholarships will be awarded to the winners of the 2020 Wallace Invitational.
 These students receive the prestigious designation as a Wallace Scholar.
 The Wallace Scholarship is made possible by the generosity of the late Dwane and Velma Wallace.
 They left a legacy at the WSU College of Engineering spanning over 40 years.
-Read more about the Wallace legacy.

-To be eligible to compete, you must:
+To be eligible to compete at WISE, you must:

-- Be a 2021 high school graduate
+- Be a 2021 high school graduate.

 - Meet one of the following criteria:

 - Have a minimum unweighted 3.5 GPA, or